Aberystwyth University2015 League Table Ranking 87

 - The university has an international reputation for the excellence of its teaching and research.

-- The university comprises 17 departments, grouped into 7 institutes: Biological, Environmental and Rural Sciences; Literature, Languages & Creative Arts; Geography, History & Politics; Human Sciences; Management, Law & Information Science; Mathematics, Physics & Computer Science; Education, Graduate & Professional Development.
+- The university comprises 18 academic departments, grouped into 6 institutes: Biological, Environmental and Rural Sciences; Literature, Languages & Creative Arts; Geography, History, Politics and Psychology; Management, Law & Information Science; Mathematics, Physics & Computer Science; Education, Graduate & Professional Development.

 Location and Transport